cometapp/engine/content/article3/main.md

 ImageNet has released an object detection dataset since 2013 with bounding boxes containing objects.
 The training dataset is composed of around 500 000 images only for training and 200 categories.
 It is rarely used because the size of the dataset requires an important computational power for training.
 Also, the high number of classes complicates the object recognition task.
 A comparison between the 2014 ImageNet dataset and the 2012 PASCAL VOC dataset is available [here](http://image-net.org/challenges/LSVRC/2014/).

 On the other hand, the [Common Objects in COntext (COCO)](http://cocodataset.org/#home) dataset is developed by Microsoft and detailed by [T.-Y.Lin and al. (2015)](https://arxiv.org/pdf/1405.0312.pdf).
-This dataset is used for multiple challenges: caption generation, object detection, keypoint detection and object segmentation.
-We focus on the COCO objects detection challenge consisting in localising the objects in an image with bounding boxes and categorize each one of them between 80 categories.
+This dataset is used for multiple challenges: caption generation, object detection, key point detection and object segmentation.
+We focus on the COCO objects detection challenge consisting in localizing the objects in an image with bounding boxes and categorize each one of them between 80 categories.
 The dataset changes each year but usually it is composed of more than 120 000 images for training and validation, and more than 40 000 images for testing.
 The test dataset has been recently cut into the test-dev dataset for researchers and the test-challenge dataset for competitors.
 Both associated labeled data are not publicly available to avoid overfitting on the test dataset.

 ![01_COCO_example](01_COCO_example.PNG)*Examples of segmented objects from the 2015 COCO dataset.
 Source: [T.-Y.Lin and al. (2015)](https://arxiv.org/pdf/1405.0312.pdf)*

 ### Performance Metric
 The object detection challenge is, at the same time, a regression and a classification task.
 First of all, to assess the spatial precision we need to remove the boxes with low confidence (usually, the model output many more boxes than actual objects).
 Then, we use the Intersection over Union (IoU) area, a value between 0 and 1.
 It corresponds to the overlapping area between the predicted box and the ground-truth box.
 The higher the IoU, the better the predicted location of the box for a given object.
 Usually, we keep all bounding box candidates with an IoU greater than some threshold.

 In binary classification, the Average Precision (AP) metric is a summary of the precision-recall curve, details are provided [here](https://en.wikipedia.org/w/index.php?title=Information_retrieval&oldid=793358396#Average_precision).
 The commonly used metric used for object detection challenges is called the mean Average Precision (mAP).
 It is simply the mean of the Average Precisions computed over all the classes of the challenge.
-The mAP metric avoids to have extreme specialisation in few classes and thus weak performances in other classes.
+The mAP metric avoids to have extreme specialization in few classes and thus weak performances in other classes.

-The mAP score is usually computed for a fixed IoU but a high number of bounding boxes can increse the number of candidate boxes.
+The mAP score is usually computed for a fixed IoU but a high number of bounding boxes can increase the number of candidate boxes.
 The COCO challenge has developed an official metric to avoid an over generation of boxes.
 It computes a mean of the mAP scores for variable IoU values in order to penalize high number of bounding boxes with wrong classifications.

 ## Region-based Convolutional Network (R-CNN)